andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-to-unwrap-multiple-optionals-with-one-if-let-in-swift.md

 ### Breaking it down

 The syntax for unwrapping multiple optionals with a single if-let block is straightforward.
-It&#8217;s `if` followed by a series of `let [constantName] = [optionalName]` statements, separated by commas.
+It's `if` followed by a series of `let [constantName] = [optionalName]` statements, separated by commas.

-The output of this one is pretty much what you&#8217;d expect, too.
+The output of this one is pretty much what you'd expect, too.
 The string form of the arrays is printed to the console window in Xcode or in your Playground.

 ## Scenario 2: One array is initialized (non-nil), and the other is nil